antonfirsov/docs/2023/03-Mar/asp-net-core-updates-in-dotnet-8-preview-2/asp-net-core-updates-in-dotnet-8-preview-2.md

 ## Improved Blazor WebAssembly performance with the jiterpreter

+The jiterpreter is a new runtime feature in .NET 8 that enables partial JIT support in the .NET IL interpreter to achieve improved runtime performance.

 Blazor WebAssembly apps are able to run .NET code in browser thanks to a small .NET runtime implemented in WebAssembly that gets downloaded with the app.
 This runtime is a .NET IL interpreter that is fully functional, reasonably small in size, and allows for fast developer iteration, but lacks the runtime performance benefits of native code execution through just-in-time (JIT) compilation.
-JITing to WebAssembly requires creating new WebAssembly modules on the fly and instantiating them, which poses unique challenges that would significantly complicate the runtime.
-Blazor WebAssembly apps can choose instead to compile ahead-of-time (AOT) to WebAssembly to improve runtime performance but at the expense of a much larger download size.
-Also, since some common .NET coding patterns are incompatible with AOT, the .NET IL interpreter is still needed as a fallback mechanism to maintain full functionality.
+JITing to WebAssembly requires creating new WebAssembly modules on the fly and instantiating them, which poses unique challenges for the runtime.
+Blazor WebAssembly apps can instead choose to compile ahead-of-time (AOT) to WebAssembly to improve runtime performance but at the expense of a much larger download size.
+Since some common .NET coding patterns are incompatible with AOT, the .NET IL interpreter is still needed as a fallback mechanism to maintain full functionality.

-The jiterpreter is a new runtime feature in .NET 8 that enables partial JIT support in the .NET IL interpreter to achieve improved runtime performance.
-The jiterpreter works by providing optimized execution for interpreter bytecodes, replacing large groups of them with tiny blobs of WebAssembly code.
-By leveraging the interpreter as a baseline, we are able to optimize the most important parts of the app without having to handle more complex or obscure cases.
+The jiterpreter optimizes execution of interpreter bytecodes by replacing them with tiny blobs of WebAssembly code.
+By leveraging the interpreter as a baseline, we're able to optimize the most important parts of the app without having to handle more complex or obscure cases and without overly complicating the runtime.
 While the jiterpreter isn't a full JIT implementation, it significantly improves runtime performance without the size and build time overhead of AOT.
 The jiterpreter helps when using AOT too by optimizing cases where the runtime has to fallback to the interpreter.

 In .NET 8 Preview 2 The jiterpreter is automatically enabled for your Blazor WebAssembly Release builds.
 It is not yet supported in Debug builds or while debugging.